Committing to a better life is committing to a mission.

-Your mission outlines what you are going to do in life now in, order to create the life you want.
+Your mission outlines what you are going to do in life now, in order to create the life you want.

 Many people may have the same vision for their life, but no two people are going to take the same path to get there.
 Your path, your mission, is unique to you.

 Understanding yourself and how you work is an invaluable skill.
 What works for others may or may not work for you.
-For myself, I have found over the years that I work best in 20-minute intervals with a break where I get up and move in between.
-Knowing this about myself made me start using Pomodoro timers when they first got popular a few years ago.
+For myself, I have found over the years that I work best in 20-minute intervals with a break where I get up and move around.
+Knowing this about myself made me start using [Pomodoro](https://francescocirillo.com/pages/pomodoro-technique) timers when they first got popular a few years ago.
 Without the reflections I have made over the years in my journals I may never have made the connection.

 My life design has been created and refined over my lifetime.
 I wish I could have gone for a weekend retreat and come back knowing exactly where I wanted to go and what I could do to get there but that never happened.
-I tried many times, and it showed me bits and pieces, but those I needed to assemble and push forward to get a little more clarity on where I was going.
+I tried many times, and it showed me bits and pieces, but I needed to assemble and push forward to get a little more clarity on where I was going.

 It would be nice if we were like hockey players who knew from the age of 2 they wanted to be a hockey player and everything in their life was done to that end.

-I think for most people it takes a long period of time of self-reflection, defining their mission, trying it, changing what doesn’t work or doesn’t resonate, and move on.
+I think for most people it takes a long period of time of self-reflection, defining their mission, trying it, changing what doesn’t work or doesn’t resonate, and moving on.
 Unfortunately, in this day there are so many distractions and so many get quick schemes.

 Your mission starts today.
 Simply put there is a gap between where you are and where you want to be.
 Where you want to be is defined by your vision.
 Your mission is what is going to close that gap.
 This gap includes things that you want in life, systems, and processes that need to be put in place, and most importantly who you need to be to live your vision.